Wasteland Weekend’s Theme Zone

 Our camp isn’t done yet.
 Do we still have to send in pictures?

 Yes.
 Pics or it didn’t happen.
 All the grandiose plans and good intentions in the world don’t count if it doesn’t actually exist.
 We need to see what you’re building and bringing to Wasteland to make the call, and find the ideal placement for your theme camp.
 Veteran tribes should have no problem producing images from past events.
-New tribes and first-time theme camps, it’s crunch time to see what you can have ready before the July 31st deadline.
+New tribes and first-time theme camps, it’s crunch time to see what you can have ready before the July 31st deadline, and setting your camp up before the event to take those photos is a good way of identifying any issues before you get on site.

 What if we’re bringing something amazing that takes more than one day to set up?

 All the more power to you.
 We love seeing tribes take the initiative, go the extra mile, and raise the bar.
 There are a few powerhouse Wasteland tribes that do just that, like the Skulduggers, Dauntless eXpress Corp, Dukes of the Nuke, and Rust Devils, to name a few.
-We’re always up to grant a little extra time for camps that truly bring something epic, but arrival passes before Wednesday are EXTREMELY rare, and generally earned.
+We’re always up to grant a little extra time for camps that truly bring something epic, but arrival passes before Tuesday are an EXTREMELY rare privilege.

 What if we’re not really a tribe, just a group of “lone wolfs” that has a bad ass themed camp.
 Can we still get placement?